Search

 Continuous learner insurance when you pass your driving test

-Once you pass your test, we can keep you insured, providing you fit a telematics device to your vehicle.
-Also, if you stay claim free as a learner driver, you can continue your way to your own No Claims Discount.
+We can keep you insured once you pass your test (subject to an additional premium), provided you fit a telematics device to your vehicle.
+Also, if you stay claim-free as a learner driver, you can continue your way to your own No-Claims Discount.
 Terms and conditions apply.

 At A Choice we can offer two levels of cover for learner drivers.